peter88213/yw-cnv/docs/template/help.md

 ------------------------------------------------------------------------

-## Export to yWriter
+## Export to yw7

-This writes back the document's content to the yWriter project file.
+This writes back the document's content to the yw7 project file.

--   Make sure not to change a generated document's file name before writing back to yWriter format.
+-   Make sure not to change a generated document's file name before writing back to yw7 format.
--   The yWriter 7 project to rewrite must exist in the same folder as the document.
+-   The yw7 project to rewrite must exist in the same folder as the document.
--   If the document's file name has no suffix, the document is considered a [Work in progress](#how-to-set-up-a-work-in-progress-for-export) or an [Outline](#how-to-set-up-an-outline-for-export) to be exported into a newly created yWriter project. **Note:** Existing yWriter projects will not be overwritten.
+-   If the document's file name has no suffix, the document is considered a [Work in progress](#how-to-set-up-a-work-in-progress-for-export) or an [Outline](#how-to-set-up-an-outline-for-export) to be exported into a newly created yw7 project. **Note:** Existing yw7 projects will not be overwritten.

 [Top of page](#top)

 ------------------------------------------------------------------------

-## Import from yWriter
+## Import from yw7

-This will write yWriter 7 chapters and scenes into a new OpenDocument text document (odt).
+This will write yw7 chapters and scenes into a new OpenDocument text document (odt).

--   The document is placed in the same folder as the yWriter project.
+-   The document is placed in the same folder as the yw7 project.
 -   Document's **filename**: `<yW project name>.odt`.
 -   Text markup: Bold and italics are supported.
 Other highlighting such as underline and strikethrough are lost.
 -   Only "normal" chapters and scenes are imported.
 Chapters and scenes marked "unused", "todo" or "notes" are not imported.
--   Only scenes that are intended for RTF export in yWriter will be imported.
+-   Only scenes that are intended for RTF export in *yWriter* will be imported.
 -   Scenes beginning with `<HTML>` or `<TEX>` are not imported.
 -   Comments in the text bracketed with slashes and asterisks (like `/* this is a comment */`) are converted to author's comments.
--   yWriter comments with special marks (like `/* @en this is an endnote. */`) are converted into footnotes or endnotes.
+-   yw7 comments with special marks (like `/* @en this is an endnote. */`) are converted into footnotes or endnotes.
 Markup:
     - `@fn*` -- simple footnote, marked with an astersik
     - `@fn` -- numbered footnote